Sneagan/toy_engine/README.md

 ## Transaction Behaviors

-It's not clear if `dispute` transaction types can apply to both `deposit` and `withdrawal` transaction types, but this functionality is supported.
+It's not clear if `dispute` transaction types can apply to both `deposit` and `withdraw` transaction types, but this functionality is supported.
 The result is the possibility of an overdrawn available account value in some cases.
 In the event of a chargeback on an overdrawn account, it is possible that an account could be frozen with a negative balance.
 Further requirements would be needed to handle this case.

 ## Tests and Failure Modes